+* Note: ASN.1 length limits for DirectoryString are expressed as character limits, not byte limits.

 CAs that include attributes in the Certificate subject field that are listed in the table below SHALL follow the specified encoding requirements for the attribute.

 Encoding Requirements for Selected Attributes